NavCoderr/ASOC_AGV_EdgeCost_Benchmark/README.md

 python run_asoc.py

+Generated results are saved in the asoc/ directory.

+## Reproducibility

+The benchmark uses fixed random seeds to support reproducible evaluation.

+Global seed:

+42

+Graph-model ensemble seeds:

+11, 21, 31, 41, 51

+Ablation seeds:

+11, 21, 31, 41, 51

+All models use the same cross-session evaluation protocol:

+- Session 1 is used for training and validation.
+- Session 2 is used as the held-out test session.
+- Within Session 1, 80% of the samples are used for training and 20% for validation.
+- Input features and continuous targets are standardized using training-set statistics only.
+- Predictions are inverse-transformed before metric computation.

-## Outputs
+## Main result files

-The script generates result tables and prediction files, including:
+The important generated result files are:

+- asoc/table_main_cross_session.csv
+- asoc/table_seen_unseen.csv
+- asoc/table_behavior_error_turn_stop_slowdown.csv
+- asoc/table_support_buckets.csv
+- asoc/table_feature_graph_ablation.csv
+- asoc/table_seedwise_graph_model_mean_std.csv
+- asoc/table_wilcoxon_significance_tests.csv
+- asoc/table_uncertainty_corr_all_models.csv
+- asoc/detailed_predictions.csv
+- asoc/run_config.json

+These files support the manuscript results, including:

-- main cross-session model comparison
+- main cross-session comparison with 95% confidence intervals,
+- seen/unseen directed-edge error analysis,
+- behavior-aware error analysis for turning-heavy, stop-heavy, and slowdown-heavy traversals,
-- graph-family comparison
+- support-bucket analysis,
-- non-graph baseline comparison
-- feature and graph-context ablation results
+- feature and graph-context ablation,
+- seed-wise stability analysis,
+- Wilcoxon signed-rank significance tests,
-- uncertainty-error correlation results
+- uncertainty-error correlation analysis,
-- detailed prediction files
+- detailed per-sample predictions and errors.

 ## Research scope

 This repository supports an estimator-level benchmark paper.
-The benchmark studies model behavior under sparse support, cross-session generalization, feature and graph-context ablation, and uncertainty-error correlation.
+The benchmark studies model behavior under sparse support, cross-session generalization, feature and graph-context ablation, statistical robustness, and uncertainty-error correlation.

+The results should be interpreted within the investigated sparse cross-session AGV telemetry setting, not as a universal ranking of graph neural network architectures.